abol-hasan/Plantdisease_tensorflow_fastAPI_tfserving_Docker/README.md

 In tfserving_fatAPI_Docker folder, you can find docker compose file.
-By runing docker-compose up and docker push abzaman/tfsfastapi:tagname, you have the program ready to use and by uploading one photo, you receive label and confidence of it. you can pull image docker under this url: https://hub.docker.com/repository/docker/abzaman/tfsfastapi
+By runing docker-compose up and docker push abzaman/tfsfastapi:tagname, you have the program ready to use and by uploading one photo, you receive label and confidence of it.
+In oder to build image by Dockerfile, put tf-serving-fastapi.py in folder which is named fastapi_TF. you can pull image docker under this url: https://hub.docker.com/repository/docker/abzaman/tfsfastapi